SanaShahSyeda/MemoryApp-Backend/docs/ERROR_LOG.md

 ### Solution

-- Checked and the user doesn't exists in the database
+- Checked and the user doesn't exist in the database
 - Provide a meaningful fallback or custom exception[not applied yet]

 ```java